DennisTsar/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 In addition, there's not really any consistency between these values when we set them.
 If the code making the updates happens to be a bit slow, the `combine` function may collect a pair of values that are invalid, without us actually intending to create an invalid UI state.
 The state just happened to be invalid as it transitioned.
-Having to update the flows independently means there's no kind of "transation" that could be applied to ensure there's no ephemeral invalid states.
+Having to update the flows independently means there's no kind of "transaction" that could be applied to ensure there's no ephemeral invalid states.
 But with a `data class`, a single `.update { it.copy() }` can freely change multiple properties at once without causing there to be any invalid intermediate states.